-This linguine alle vongole is cooked in bianco.
-I like white clam sauce for pastas.
-Without pasta I prefer Clams In Red Sauce which is quite nice with just a loaf of crusty Italian bread.
+This recipe is cooked in bianco.
+I like white clam sauce for pasta.
+Without pasta, I prefer Clams In Red Sauce which is quite nice with just a loaf of crusty Italian bread.

 I want to say right from the outset you can get great results with good quality canned clams.

 For this linguine alle vongole I use both fresh clams (little necks) and canned ones.
 I like the combo of both and it also adds a lot more clams to the dish which is a good thing!
-The other ingredient I always use for linguine with white clam sauce is anchovies.
+The other ingredient I always use is anchovies.
 They add a ton of seafood flavor and are a great addition.

 - 1 pound linguine